 Welcome to our new web site.
-An archived version of our previous site is available here.
+An archived version of our previous site (pre-December 2020) is available here.

 The Position, Location And Navigation (PLAN) Group is dedicated to the research, development and improvement of wireless positioning and navigation technologies for outdoor and indoor use.
-To this end, most of our work is encompassed in the following research areas:
+Most of our work is encompassed in the following research areas:

 GNSS Signal Processing